The Object of Beauty: Reception

-TV Guide wrote- "The Object of Beauty is not a joy forever.
+TV Guide wrote: "The Object of Beauty is not a joy forever.
 To watch Andie MacDowell and John Malkovich flounder in roles that might once have gone to Cary Grant and Irene Dunne or William Powell and Myrna Loy is to experience moviegoing misery.

+David Gritten (of The Daily Telegraph), for Empire wrote: "a sour, ironic little fable with what it fondly imagines is a moral for our times".